-🌟 Plato and our documentation are new.
-We have over 100 articles to help get you started and are quickly working to make our documentation even better.
+🌟 We have over 110 articles to help get you started and are quickly working to make our documentation even better.
 If anything is missing you would like to see covered within our docs please post your docs suggestions.

-Plato is free, open source user community & customer support software built upon .NET core.
-Plato offers a complete stack of fully integrated tools to help you offer a simple, branded support experience for your end users or customers
+Plato is user community & support software built upon ASP.NET core.
+Plato is the only fully integrated platform designed to help software teams connect & stay engaged with users to gather feedback, provide support & deliver better software.
+Plato offers a complete stack of integrated tools to help anyone offer a simple, branded community & support experience for end users or customers.

 If you've not already guessed it your using Plato right now to learn more about Plato 😃

-We want Plato to be your hub for all customer collaboration & support.
+We want Plato to be your hub for all user collaboration & support.
 If you develop products or offer services Plato can help you support & shape those products or services.

 Plato can be used to...

-In the future we may increase the scope of Plato via our extensible module system based on user feedback but for now we are very focused on providing the tools you need to provide awesome end user support.
+In the future we may increase the scope of Plato via our extensible module system based on user feedback but for now we are very focused on providing the tools you need to evolve & support your products.
 We welcome your suggestions.

 Plato is the next evolution of our existing ASP.NET full framework products InstantForum & InstantKB.
 We've been developing both InstantForum & InstantKB for over a decade and wanted to combine the best of both these products and everything we've learnt over this decade into a integrated, extensible platform using the very latest technology stacks.

 You can see below some examples of Plato in action.
 Our own support site is of course also powered by Plato.